Where Did All the Good Men Go?

 Take a similar instance.
 Mohamed Bouazizi of Tunisia set himself on fire because of governmental oppression and lack of economic freedom.
-That flame ignited a revolution in Tunisia because the people had enough.
-By setting himself on fire, one man started a revolution, the other was barely noticed.
+That flame ignited a revolution in Tunisia because the people had had enough.
+By setting himself on fire, one man started a revolution; the other was barely noticed.
 Men in this country are ripe for a revolution.

 The battering rams of feminism have beaten away at masculinity and manhood to the point where men have had enough.
 So is this revolution coming?
 Could it be like the Glorious Revolution of 1688 where the change of power came with no bloodshed?
-Would this revolution be where men stand on the picketing lines, waving signs with bold letters, “Where is equality now?”
+Would this revolution be where men stand on the picketing lines waving signs with bold letters, “Where is equality now?”
 No, this revolution is here.
-And the point is, it isn’t seen.
+Yet it’s easy to overlook.

-Men are increasingly ostracizing themselves marriage, fatherhood, and the American dream.
-Pyschologist Helen Smith, in her book, Men on Strike, has compiled an arsenal of helpful information on not â€œwhere all the good men have gone,” but rather, she has shown why all the good men have gone–on strike that is.
+Men are increasingly ostracizing themselves from marriage, fatherhood, and the American dream.
+Psychologist Helen Smith, in her book Men on Strike, has compiled a veritable arsenal of information not on “where all the good men have gone,” but rather, she has shown why all the good men have gone–on strike that is.

 Today’s society has placed female privilege above male justice.
-“Injustice anywhere is a threat to justice everywhere,” said Martin Luther King Jr. But men in general aren’t standing on the picket lines.
+“Injustice anywhere is a threat to justice everywhere,” said Martin Luther King Jr. But men, in general, aren’t standing on the picket lines.
 They aren’t causing a ruckus.
 Men are just removing themselves from marriage, fatherhood, and the American dream.
-Interestingly enough, they don’t complain openly because that isn’t manly, they don’t want to be seen as weak, sexists, or misogynistic.
-Instead, they put up with it and then the anger starts building up.
+Interestingly enough, they don’t complain openly because that isn’t manly, they don’t want to be seen as weak, sexist, or misogynistic.
+Instead, they put up with it, and then the anger starts building up.
 One of the hardest things to do is to get men to ask for help for themselves.
 Warren Farrell has said it’s “hard to confront the feelings we’ve learned to repress and hard to confront the women we have learned to protect.”